mvdungen/spfx-TOC/README.md

 ## Features

 This web part has several features that can be set in the web part configuration page.
-Note that **web part title** and **web part description** can be directly managed within the web part it self.
-If no title and/or description is provided, these sections will be empty and will not take any space.
+Note that **web part title** and **web part description** can be directly managed within the web part itself.
+If no title and/or description is provided, these sections will be empty and will not take up any space.

 ### Choose content area(s)